devsquareSRL/Devsquare.EasyCQRS/README.md

 # Devsquare.EasyCQRS

-A lightweight CQRS (Command Query Responsibility Segregation) implementation for .NET 9 applications, built on Clean Architecture principles and using MediatR for command and query dispatching.
+A lightweight CQRS (Command Query Responsibility Segregation) implementation for .NET 9 applications for command and query dispatching.

 ## Features